satyamkr13/CodeHub/README.md

 # CodeHub
-This app allows you to discover great profiles on GitHub and find out more information about them (and their repositories too!).
+This app allows you to discover great profiles on GitHub and find out more information about them.

 ## Application download
 You can download this application from https://raw.githubusercontent.com/satyamcse/CodeHub/master/app-debug.apk